drasi-project/docs/docs/content/solution-developer/components/sources/_index.md

 The Azure Cosmos DB Gremlin API Source enables Drasi connectivity to Azure Cosmos DB Gremlin API.
 It uses the Cosmos DB Change Log as the source of database change events, and calls the Gremlin API to retrieve data required to bootstrap Continuous Queries at creation.

 #### Source Requirements
-For the Cosmos DB Gremlin Source to function, you must ensure the Full Fidelity Change Feed support is enabled on the Cosmos Account.
-Currently, this needs to be manually requested by [filling out this form](https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbR9ecQmQM5J5LlXYOPoIbyzdUOFVRNUlLUlpRV0dXMjFRNVFXMDNRRjVDNy4u).
+For the Cosmos DB Gremlin Source to function, you must ensure the Full Fidelity Change Feed support is enabled on the Cosmos Account you intend to use.
+Currently (as of 02/03/2023), this needs to be manually requested by [filling out this form](https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbR9ecQmQM5J5LlXYOPoIbyzdUOFVRNUlLUlpRV0dXMjFRNVFXMDNRRjVDNy4u).

 #### Configuration Settings
 The following is an example of a full resource definition for an Azure Cosmos DB Gremlin API Source using Kubernetes Secrets to securely store database credentials: